 Positive Behavior Programs

 Carolyn Clark Student Council represents the voice of our students.
 They help to plan and execute school-wide special activities and provide input on school decisions.
-Our Student Council consists of four student officers, which include president, vice president, treasurer, and historian.
-Also included are two class representatives per class from grades 1-6.
+Our Student Council consists of four student officers, which include president, vice president, treasurer, secretary/historian, spirit commissioners (2), and event coordinator.
+Also included one class representative per class from grades 4-6.

 Developmental assets are positive relationships, opportunities, values and skills that young people need to become caring and responsible.
 Carolyn Clark Elementary School is committed to helping our children in developing these assets.
 Through our partnership with Project Cornerstone, students have the opportunity to participate in a variety of class and school wide service projects.
 In addition to our commitment to students, we are making a commitment of the families of our community.
 We would like our community to become knowledgeable about developmental assets and ways to build them in our youth.
 Workshops and opportunities for parents to participate in the program will be made available.